veronika-pt/veronika-pt/README.md

 # I get proper things done. 🚀

-I’m **Verónika**, a customer-centric **Project Manager & Content Strategist** with a background in web and software development for real estate, fintech, and IT.
-I specialize in project management, UX, Agile workflows, and content operations.
+I’m **Verónika**, a customer-centric **Project Manager** with a background in web and software development for real estate, fintech, and electrical power industry.
+I specialize in UX, Agile workflows, stakeholder communication, and cross-functional collaboration.

 - ❤️ Passionate about optimizing workflows, improving team collaboration, and delivering meaningful digital experiences.
 - 📍 Based in Lisbon, Portugal